Koverse/documentation/docs/source/usageguide.rst

 If jobs are currently running they can be stopped if necessary by clicking the red X icon next to the job.

 Any errors encountered during the job will also be shown in this table.
+If available, a complete diagnostic for the cause of the error will be shown as well, in the form of a exception stack trace.

+This stack trace can help you diagnose what caused the error so you can resolve any problems that caused it.
+It can also be sent to Koverse Support for help diagnosing and fixing the error.

 Data Set Permissions
 --------------------